A message queue I built from scratch.

 Here's what each file does.
 Everything is in the internal/ directory.

 storage/skiplist.go In-memory sorted data structure.
 O(log n) inserts and lookups.
-Uses a random number generator to decide node heights.
+Uses XorShift64 PRNG for randomized level generation.
+Benchmarks at 3.7M puts/sec.

 storage/wal.go Write-ahead log for crash recovery.
 Every write goes here first.
-Includes checksums to detect corruption.
+CRC32 checksums detect corruption.
+Configurable sync modes (none/batch/always).

-broker/broker.go Topic and partition management.
-Routes produce/consume requests to the right place.
+broker/broker.go Topic and partition management with consumer group registry.
+Routes produce/consume requests and manages group lifecycle.

 Getting started